Our Step-by-Step Guide to Spatchcocking a Chicken

 Turn chicken around; cut along other side.
 Discard or save backbone for stock.

-One of the reasons we like spatchcocking is that exposes more skin, which crisps up nicely at higher temperatures -- oh and of course it yields a perfect roasted chicken in less time than a whole one takes.
+One of the reasons we like spatchcocking is that exposes more skin, which crisps up nicely at higher temperatures.
+Of course, it also yields a perfect roasted chicken, which we prepare here with plenty of gorgeous crispy potatoes.